ktzanev/venir-labopp/en.md

 Take the shuttle bus between the airport and Lille train stations (1h30, 5€~35€).

 It is better to buy your ticket in advance on [flibco.com].
-Count between 5€ and 17€ (two times cheaper than purchased from the driver).
+Expect between 5€ and 17€ (two times cheaper than purchased from the driver).

 _It is also possible, but longer, to take the bus [TEC] between the airport and Charleroi-South railway station (20min, ~5€) and from there a train to Lille via Tournai (1h40, ~20€).
 Some Tournai--Lille trains stop at Ascq.
-It is possible to reach the campus in 20-25 minutes by walking through the village._
+It is possible to reach the campus in 20-25 minutes by walking through the town._

 ## Brussels, <i class="icon-train"></i> Midi railway station
 {: #bruxelles-g data-next="lille-g" }

 Take a TGV, Thalys or [Eurostar] to Lille (35min, ~30€).

-Trains arrive at Lille Europe station.
+Trains arrive at the Lille Europe station.

-_It is also possible, but longer, take a train to Lille via Tournai (1h40, ~23€).
+_It is also possible, but longer, to take a train to Lille via Tournai (1h40, ~23€).
 Some Tournai-Lille trains stop at Ascq.
-It is possible to reach the campus in 20-25 minutes through the village on foot._
+It is possible to reach the campus in 20-25 minutes through the town on foot._

 # <i class="cityicon-london"></i>London
 {: #londres-g }